EEYale/WebMappingResources/TreesWithLeaflet/README.md

 ```

 ### Part Six: Make a map with a tile layer, tree data and marker cluster capability.
 Wow, that was a lot of points.
 Perhaps we want to show this in a less dizzying way by clustering the points.
-To do so, we need to add the `Leaflet markerCluster CSS and JavaScript library` to our script.
-Then, we replace the previous codeblock that binds pop-ups to each feature using the `onEachFeeature` method, with some code which uses the `pointToLayer` method instead.
+To do so, we need to add the `Leaflet markerCluster CSS` and `Leaflet markerCluster JavaScript library` to our script.
+The[markerCluster plugin](https://github.com/Leaflet/Leaflet.markercluster) is just one of the many plugins developed to extend what Leaflet can do.
+Then, we replace the previous codeblock that binds pop-ups to each feature using the `onEachFeature` method, with some code which uses the `pointToLayer` method instead.
 Your final index.html file should look like this:
 ```html
 <!DOCTYPE html>
 <html>